dwjoyce/pythonbook/chapters/Getting help.rst

 .. note:: You must import the module before you can get help on its contents.
 Otherwise Python does not know what is inside it.

-For further information and a guide on the language, please refer to *The Python Tutorial*, which includes many more examples and covers more language features than we will be doing in this guide!
+For further information and a guide on the language, please refer to *The Python Tutorial* at ``Computing/Python 3.4.2 docs/tutorial/index.html``, which includes many more examples and covers more language features than we will be doing in this guide!

-.. todo:: Matthew - can you provide the location of this guide - is it on the Raspberry Pi desktop for them to click on?

 Things to remember
 ------------------